Skip to main content

 Bella Musica: Songs of Joyce

 The concert features Aimee Banks (soprano), John Rownan (tenor), and Connor Wilcox (piano).
-For any questions about the recital, please email hello@bellamusica.ie or call at 085 130 3259.
+For any questions about the recital, please email hello@bellamusica.ie or call 085 130 3259.

 Tickets are €20 general, €17 concession.
-Doors open at 5pm for a 5:15pm start.
+Doors open at 5pm for a 5.15pm start.

 Finnegans Wake – Suite of Affections